palkan/rbytes/README.md

 We also provide a [GitHub action](#github-action) to compile and deploy templates continuously.

+> 📖 Read more about Ruby Bytes and application templates in the [Ruby Bytes, or generating standalone generators](https://evilmartians.com/chronicles/ruby-bytes-or-generating-standalone-generators) post.

 ## Examples

 - [ruby-on-whales][]
 - [view_component-contrib][]
+- [rubocoping][]

 See also examples in the [templates](https://github.com/palkan/rbytes/tree/master/templates) folder.